 As already discussed a person might face familiar stressful situations that led them to addiction in the first place.
 So it is important to have coping mechanisms that are not alcohol and substance abuse, in order for a person to successfully deal with a stressful situation without a relapse.
 It could be a support program, a hobby, a fitness program or anything that a person feels comfortable doing that helps them relax.
+For instance according to a research by Carla J Rash on Substance Abuse Treatment, the use of homeless and transitional housing (e.g., recovery homes) programs can be associated with success in substance abuse treatment.
 Lacking such healthy coping strategies might lead a person to the road of relapse and alcohol and drug addiction once again.

 4. Co-Occurring Mental Health Disorders

 Unstable mental health and underlying mental health issues often lead to a mental relapse and especially in a recovering alcoholic, it makes it difficult for them to stay sober.
-Conditions like depression, anxiety, restlessness, etc can cause a person to turn towards drugs and alcohol to manage their conditions, and hence a relapse occurs.
+The persistence of untreated conditions like depression, anxiety, restlessness, etc can cause a person to turn towards drugs and alcohol to manage their conditions, and hence a relapse occurs according to a psychiatry research titled “Evaluating depression in alcoholics” by Charles A Dakis.
 Emotional stress is the deed cause of relapse in a recovering alcoholic and in people with long-term sobriety or active addiction.
 It is because emotional pain leaves a person vulnerable.

 5. Occasional Drinking